Saudi-falcons/saudi-falcons2023/README.md

-## HuskyLens AI Camera :
-•	Huskylens is an AI Camera that is equipped with multiple functions, such as face recognition, object tracking, object recognition, line tracking, color recognition, and tag(QR code) recognition.
-Huskylens is pretty easy-to-use AI Camera.
-You can change various algorithms by pressing the function button.
-Click the learning button, Husky lens starts learning new things.
-After that, HuskyLens is able to recognize them.
-We use it to identify the pillars colors between red and green and to identify the lines on the mat between blue and orange.

 ## The L298N Motor Driver :
 •	The L298N is a dual H-Bridge motor driver that can control the speed and direction of two DC motors at the same time.
 The module can power DC motors with voltages ranging from 5 to 35V and peak currents of up to 2A.